top of page

 Level III Dance Students

-Ballet III Classes - Leotard, tights, and optional ballet skirt of any color.
-Pink ballet slippers and Pointe shoes.
+Ballet III - Leotard, tights, and optional ballet skirt of any color - no shorts.
+Pink Ballet slippers and Pointe shoes.
+If a dancer continually breaks dress code, they may be asked to sit and watch class until they are back in dress code.

-Jazz III Class - Dance attire of any style or color.
+Jazz Class - Dance attire of any style or color.
 Black Jazz shoes.

 Acro Dance - Dance attire of any or color.
 Contemporary shoe or dance sock.
 Pants or tights are recomended for floor work.